The 9 Best DJ Controllers in the Market (June 2018)

 - 8 pads and 2 scratchable jogwheels: There are 8 pads (4 on each deck) and 2 scratchable jogwheels.
 Many beginners find the smaller jogwheels actually easier to scratch.

-- The price: At $99, you can’t really go wrong with it.
+- The price: You can’t really go wrong with it.

 - Easy mixing: Party Mix purposefully abstracts some of the mixing capabilities to make the unit easier to use.
 You can change the mapping later but the default setting makes it easy for beginners to start.